Personal Licence Holder Certificate

 How long will my course last?

-This is a 1 day course with pre course and follow up home study required.
-A 40 question multiple choice assessment will be completed at the end of the course.
+This is a 2 day course which is delivered online.
+You will need to attend one of our college centres to complete a 40 question multiple choice assessment will be completed at the end of the course.

 Where can I study my course?